 When are the Practice placements?

-Year 2: A two-week block placement in UCC and TCD, or a twelve-week longitudinal placement of one afternoon per week for twelve weeks in RCSI.
+Year 2: A two-week block placement in UCC and Trinity, or a twelve-week longitudinal placement of one afternoon per week for twelve weeks in RCSI.
 These placements take place in Community or Hospital Pharmacy settings during Semester 2.

 Year 4: A four-month placement running from September to December.
 It can be undertaken in settings such as Community Pharmacy, Hospital Pharmacy, Industry, Role Emerging Practice (REP) setting.
 The first of the Year 4 four-month placements began in September 2018.

 Year 5: An eight-month placement running from January to August.
 This placement takes place in Community or Hospital Pharmacy settings.
 The first of the Year 5 eight-month placements is due to start in January of 2020.